 #3.
 Progressive Disclosure

-When designing a Meaningful Journey and applying Fierce Reduction, it is better to have more clicks or swipes through pages of a cloud app, than add too many options in any given page or screen view.
-This means that with Progressive Disclosure, you will have to engage in a trade-off between simplicity of page or screen view, versus the number of steps in a Meaningful Journey.
+When designing a Meaningful Journey and applying Fierce Reduction, it is better to have more clicks or swipes, than add too many options in any given view.
+This means that with Progressive Disclosure, you will have to engage in a trade-off between simplicity of a screen view, versus the number of steps in a Meaningful Journey.

 When taking stakeholders and early adopters through User Experience (UX) and User Acceptance Testing (UAT) sessions, these three Design Principles are a great way to sense-check different reactions from different 'User Personas' - relative to how intuitive a cloud app is in relation to it having a Meaningful Journey and has enough Fierce Reduction been applied to simplify the UI - or has there been an optimal trade-off between number of clicks or swipes or pages navigated - all against specific processes or tasks?

 Every organisation that employs two or more people is political.
 When we think about enterprises, public sector or non-profit organisations, the reality is, when you want to apply digital innovation, to change processes for the better, there's always barriers to contend with.

 The automation or reimagining of tasks and processes requires a consensus to be built among people who, may not know each other, or may even mistrust each other, or even be adversaries.
 We must face and defeat these realities, if digital innovation is to succeed.
 What matters here is trust.
 And when using our Design Thinking Platform (with 1-hour online Workshops) we want each step of this process to generate sufficient receptivity and rapport that results in trust.